 The St. Regis Hotel was established on March 15, 1913 and completed its most recent renovation in December 2008, rebranding as a New York Style heritage boutique hotel.
 The renovations brought the hotel to the highest level of modern comfort and finish, and each room is stripped and refurbished every winter to ensure that every guestroom is always in perfect condition.

-Every room rate includes complimentary business class inclusions: full American breakfast for two, Wi-Fi, local and WORLDWIDE phone calls, access to the business center, printing and faxing, FIJI bottled water replenished daily, and gym passes to the Steve Nash Sports Club.
+Every room rate includes complimentary business class inclusions: full American breakfast for two, Wi-Fi, local and WORLDWIDE phone calls, access to the business center, printing and faxing, and FIJI bottled water replenished daily.

 Stunning rooms, the most perfect location, and award winning service make the St. Regis Hotel your first choice in Downtown Vancouver.